wideanchorgroup/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Solutions for healthcare
     text: >
-      At **American Medical Robots**, we are dedicated to transforming the healthcare landscape through cutting-edge robotic technology.
+      We are dedicated to transforming the healthcare landscape through cutting-edge robotic technology.
 Our advanced robotic solutions are designed to enhance efficiency, safety, and patient care within medical facilities.

       We understand the unique challenges that hospitals and healthcare providers face, and our mission is to empower them with the tools they need to provide exceptional care.
     actions:
-      - label: Get started
+      - label: Contact Us
         altText: ''
         url: /
         showIcon: false